-Reviews go by many names: post-mortems, retrospectives, After Action Reviews, or “acting on the system.”
+Reviews go by many names: postmortems, retrospectives, After Action Reviews, or “acting on the system.”
 You do reviews to improve the work system, the work, and as part of your learning.
-Get rid of emotionally-ladened, threatening terms such as “errors,” “investigation,” or “failure.”
-Use more neutral terms such as “accidents” and “analysis.”
+Don’t use emotional-laden, threatening terms such as “errors,” “investigation,” or “failure.”
+Use more neutral terms such as “incidents” and “analysis.”

 After Action Reviews are well defined to encourage on-going learning:

 Other reviews happen periodically.
-For teams using Timeboxes, the end of the Timebox is a convenient time to hold a review.
+For teams using TimeBox, the end of the TimeBox is a convenient time to hold a review.
 Teams that have moved to continuous delivery will use third track of the ThreeTrackAttack, Refine, for periodic reviews.